swiftlang/swift-evolution/proposals/0358-build-time-constant-values.md

 The Swift compiler will recognize declarations of properties, local variables, and function parameters declared with a `@const` attribute as having an additional requirement to be known at compile-time.
 If a `@const` property or variable is initialized with a runtime value, the compiler will emit an error.
 Similarly, if a runtime value is passed as an argument to a `@const` function parameter, the compiler will emit an error.
 Aside from participating in name mangling, the attribute has no runtime effect.

-For example, an `@const` property can provide the compiler and relevant tooling build-time knowledge of a type-specific value:
+For example, a `@const` property can provide the compiler and relevant tooling build-time knowledge of a type-specific value:

 ```swift
 struct DatabaseParams {